 Use caution when adding plyometric exercises to your workout routine if you’re a beginner or have any injuries or chronic conditions.
 It’s best if you already have an established workout routine and are physically fit before beginning plyometric exercises.
 These exercises require strong ligaments and tendons since they can cause stress to the joints.

-Slowly add plyometric exercises to your routine, starting with basic, lower intensity moves before moving into more challenging movements.
+Slowly add plyometric exercises to your routine, starting with basic, lower-intensity moves before moving on to more challenging movements.
 Gradually build up the intensity and difficulty once you’re sure your body is strong enough to handle the exercises.
 If you find that plyometric training is too intense, consider trying out a different method of exercise.

-Now this is a polarising topic, the fitness or as I say the sickness industry would want you to think that you need to smash yourself in the 2 hrs and work your heart like crazy but what does this actually achieve.
-All it does is increase the stress hormone cortisol which most of us already have too much of.
-Cortisol stops our body using our bodies fat stores as fuels and promotes inflammation
+Now, this is a polarizing topic.
+The fitness – or as I say, the sickness – industry wants you to think that you need to smash yourself in 2 hours and work your heart like crazy, but what does this actually achieve?

-Yes, we come back to focusing on nutrition ask me what to do I will help you.
+Yes, we come back to focusing on nutrition – ask me what to do and I will help you.

-So, you ask what the hell do I do to improve my cardiovascular health, well depending on your athletic background, any medical conditions and your experience here are the basics.
+So, what the hell can I do to improve my cardiovascular health then, you may ask?
+Well, depending on your athletic background, any medical conditions, and your experience, here are the basics.

-So, walking riding and general exercise at this Aerobic HR is healthy, safe, and leads to massive health benefits.
-When you add Nasal Breathing to this you lower the cortisol even more what is Nasal Breath work let’s talk about that in how to improve your mental health.
+So, walking, riding, and general exercise at this Aerobic HR is healthy, safe, and leads to massive health benefits.
+When you add nasal breathing to this, you lower your cortisol levels even more.
+What is nasal breathing?
+Let’s talk about that next as part of how to improve your mental health.

-Get out and walk the dog for 2 hrs make sure you pick up its poo…
+Get out and walk the dog for 2 hours (make sure you pick up its poop…)

 Ride your bike comfortably with a helmet on.

-Do some guided meditations with my good friend Richard Gibson, he is on my app also.
-I have a whole course on nasal breath work, I do nearly 1 hr each day of meditation and breath work.
+Do some guided meditations with my good friend Richard Gibson – he is likewise on my app.
+I have a whole course on nasal breathwork – I do nearly 1 hour each day of meditation and breathwork.

-So, sitting on a mat or chair in the park and do a 15-minute breath work session (once again on my app.
+So, sit on a mat or chair in the park and do a 15-minute breathwork session (once again, this can be found on my app).

-Let’s hope we are out of this soon; however, it is a chance, and may even be a circuit breaker, for you to start looking after yourself better and that can be the silver lining, we are looking for.
+Let’s hope that we’re out of this soon; however, it’s also a chance, and may even be a circuit breaker, for you to start looking after yourself better, and that can be the silver lining you’re looking for.